Intent

 • An understanding of a range of plays, texts and theatre styles.

-• An appreciation of skillful and creative performances through improvisation, rehearsal, performance, evaluation, appreciation and assessment.
+• An appreciation of skilful and creative performances through improvisation, rehearsal, performance, evaluation, appreciation and assessment.

 • An understanding of communication through voice and movement.